Dr. Kimberly Beatty, chancellor

 Gill supported the Tarrant Literacy Project by offering free GED and English as a Second Language classes in the Northeast service area, and she hosted the annual Heart of North Texas business conference.

-Before joining MCC-Maple Woods in July, Dr. Utpal K. Goswami logged more than 30 years of higher education experience as both a member of the faculty and administration at colleges in Texas, California, Arizona and Missouri.
+Before joining Metropolitan Community College in July 2013 as president of MCC-Maple Woods, Utpal K. Goswami, Ph.D., logged more than 30 years of higher education experience as both a member of the faculty and administration at colleges in Texas, California, Arizona and Missouri.

-Most recently, he served as vice president of instruction at College of the Redwoods in Eureka, Calif.
-He also served as interim president and superintendent of the college in 2011-12, during which time he led the district in responding to accreditation challenges, development of a new mission/vision statement, development of the 2012-17 strategic plan and the 2012-17 education master plan and implementation of major capital projects.
+Goswami's experience includes serving as vice president of instruction at College of the Redwoods in Eureka, Calif.
+He also served as interim president and superintendent of the college in 2011-12, during which he led the district in responding to accreditation challenges, development of a new mission/vision statement, development of the 2012-17 strategic plan and the 2012-17 education master plan and implementation of major capital projects.

 Lee, who has more than 20 years of progressive experience in higher education, was most recently vice president for student affairs at Prince George's Community College in Maryland.
 In that role, she was responsible for a range of administrative units and functions, including recruitment, enrollment, marketing, athletics and student auxiliary services, and she served as a member of the senior leadership team.